Belfast, ME 04915

 - Experience with public speaking (teaching and academic conference presentations) and classroom management.

 - Several years experience managing my own tutoring/teaching business.

-I have taught Latin at the University of Colorado at Boulder (three semester sequence); at high schools in Boulder, Aurora and Littleton, Colorado (levels one through four, including International Bachalaureate); and in Evansville, Indiana.
+I have taught Latin at the University of Colorado at Boulder (three semester sequence); at high schools in Boulder, Aurora and Littleton, Colorado (levels one through four, including International Bachalaureate); in Evansville, Indiana; and in Northport, Maine.
 In 2014, I taught Latin, mythology and related subjects through the Math and Latin Academy in Queens, NY, working with inner-city students ages 7 through 12.
 I have also taught adult education classes, and many homeschoolers, and I’ve tutored Latin students at all levels.

 “There is no better recreation for the mind than the study of the ancient classics.
 Take any one of them into your hand, be it only for half an hour, and you will feel yourself refreshed, relieved, purified, ennobled, strengthened; just as if you had quenched your thirst at some pure spring.” — Arthur Schopenhauer